With a sugar cookie base, these Fruit Pizza Cookies are individual-sized versions of a classic favorite. They’re fresh and customizable!!

-Today I’m sharing miniature versions of those gorgeous fruit pizzas you’ve probably seen before.
-Because these ones are individual size, they’re perfect to take to parties, summer BBQ’s or just make for you and your family.
+I’m sharing miniature versions of those gorgeous Fruit Pizzas you’ve probably seen before.
+Because these ones are individual-sized, they’re perfect to take to parties, summer BBQs, or just make for you and your family.

 This is a really kid-friendly recipe!
 They can help flatten the cookies, frost the cookies and decorate them too!
-You can snack on the fruit as you go and use any extra frosting as a dip for later.
+Snack on the fruit as you go and use any extra frosting as a dip for later.

-SUGAR COOKIES.
-Mix the sugar cookie ingredients according to the instructions in the recipe card.
-Roll dough into 1.5 inch balls and place on ungreased cookie sheet.
-Bake for 8-9 minutes or until edges are golden.
+BAKE.
+Roll dough into 1½-inch balls and place on an ungreased cookie sheet.
+Bake for 8-9 minutes or until the edges are golden.
 Let cool.

-TOP.
-Spread frosting (or nutella) over cookies and top with the fruit you like.
+DECORATE.
+Spread frosting (or Nutella) over cookies and top with the fruit you like.

-One of my favorite dinners that my kids like is making personal pizzas.
-You can do the same for these mini fruit pizzas!
-You can have different flavored frostings as well as bowls of different fruits.
-Adults and children will delight in customizing their own mini fruit pizzas.
+Simply, have different flavored frostings as well as bowls of different fruits.
+Adults and children will delight in customizing their own cookies.

-Fruit Ideas: For this post, I used sliced strawberries, blueberries, raspberries, bananas, and kiwi.
+Fruit ideas.
+I used sliced strawberries, blueberries, raspberries, bananas, and kiwi.
 Some other fruits you can use include:

 - Mandarine oranges